Fragment of a Novel: Ghost story contest

 The vampire fragment was a product of the ghost story contest that occurred in Geneva on 17 June 1816, when Byron stayed at the Villa Diodati with author and physician John William Polidori.
-Their guests were Percy Bysshe Shelley, Mary Godwin, and Claire Clairmont.
+Their guests were Percy Bysshe Shelley, Mary Godwin, Shelley's girlfriend at that time, and Claire Clairmont.
 Mary recalled the contest and Byron's contribution in the 1831 introduction to Frankenstein:

 'We will each write a ghost story,' said Lord Byron; and his proposition was acceded to.
 There were four of us.
 The noble author began a tale, a fragment of which he printed at the end of his poem of Mazeppa.

 In the 1818 preface to Frankenstein, Percy Bysshe Shelley described the contest with Lord Byron and John Polidori:

 Two other friends (a tale from the pen of one of whom would be far more acceptable to the public than anything I can ever hope to produce) and myself agreed to write each a story, founded on some supernatural occurrence.

 Byron began writing the fragment in an old account book of Lady Byron's, which he had kept as it contained the only sample he had of her writing other than their deed of separation.